top of page

 rgb.png

 Observations show the presence of shadows for multiple disks.
 Such shadows can be nicely explained by a configuration of an inner disk that is misaligned with respect to an outer disk.
 In a series of papers, we investigated the effect of late infall and recently showed that late infall onto an existing star-disk system can lead to the formation of misaligned inner and outer disk.
 By post-processing the simulation data with a radiative transfer code, we show how the inner disk casts a shadow on the second-generation outer disk.
+The corresponding paper is linked here.

 bottom of page